London mayor election: Khan and Bailey neck-and-neck in early voting

-As of 1.30pm, Labour’s incumbent mayor leads the Tory challenger by 38 points to 37, with Green party candidate Sian Berry third on 8 per cent.
+As of 5.30pm, Labour’s incumbent leads the Tory challenger with 39 per cent of the vote to 37 per cent, with Green party candidate Sian Berry third on 8 per cent.

 Read more: Early London mayor election in-person turnout just 12 per cent of 2016